 Start thinking about the year ahead

-• Schedule a one-on-one with a retirement advisor – Whether you’re a financial pro, or not, retirement planning may be confusing or even daunting to undertake.
+- Schedule a one-on-one with a retirement advisor – Whether you’re a financial pro, or not, retirement planning may be confusing or even daunting to undertake.
 That’s where you can leverage the expertise of a retirement investment advisor.
+With market uncertainty and potential legislative changes, it’s a good idea to consult an expert who can help navigate the current financial landscape.
 An advisor will review your investments in light of your goals and tailor a strategy specific to your financial needs.

 With the hustle and bustle of the holiday season, it may be challenging to take the time to review your retirement plans.
 However, taking the time to review your retirement plans at the end of the year can help increase your ability to reach your retirement goals and objectives.
 If there’s one resolution you keep going into the new year, let it be a thorough review of your retirement plan.

-With our Year-End Retirement Checklist, you’ll be ready to wrap up 2018 while preparing for the year ahead.
+With our Year-End Retirement Checklist, you’ll be ready to wrap up 2024 while preparing for the year ahead.
 However, you don’t have to do it alone.
 At Kowal Investment Group, we’re determined to help you start the new year off right, setting you on a path to the retirement of your dreams.
-Contact us at 262-522-4040 to get started today.
+Get your complimentary retirement review scheduled today!.

 1IRS, 2018